VISC 304 Sophomore Studio | Project 1 | Project 2 | Project 3 | Resources

 Create a package that expresses how it looks, what is does, what it is like to use it.
 Pay specific attention to how the package holds the object (protect), shows the object (communicates a story) and is an extension of the experience (so someone can keep the package or be able to up-cycle it).

 Designers can have a power impact on all phases of the user experience.
 Often our involvement is limited to the duties of creating graphics and specifying materials.
 This project is meant to challenge your design muscles and give you an opportunity to think up and down the entire design process.
-Research and concept are as the form of the design.
+Research and concept are as important as the form of the design.

-Homework: Buy a toy, office supply or kitchen utensil for next class that needs a better package design or would be interesting to re-package.
 While at the store(s) that sell that product and document (photos) audit what’s out there:

 Audit the package and the experience opening it by asking: